MetaMask/snaps/packages/examples/packages/localization/README.md

 `description` field, which are used to localize the snap's name and description in the manifest.

+Note that if your Snap is using manifest localization, you must at a minimum provide an English locale file.
+If the user's locale is not available in the `locales` field, the snap will fall back to the `en` locale.

 ## Snap usage

 This snap exposes an `onRpcRequest` handler, which supports the following